Aller au contenu principal

 Key phraseC'est un piège à touristes ?« Is this a tourist trap? »

-Key phraseOù mangent les gens du quartier ?« Where do locals eat? »
+Key phraseOù mangent les locaux ?« Where do locals eat? »

 Six chapters shown here, out of eleven.
-The full kit covers 405 phrases across arrival, manners, numbers, restaurants, transit, shopping, lodging, leisure, emergencies, travel tips, and the 50 essentials worth committing to memory.
+The full kit covers 405 phrases across arrival, manners, numbers, restaurants, getting around, shopping, lodging, leisure, emergencies, travel tips and the 50 essentials worth committing to memory.

 Bonus included